 Is a Power Bank and a Portable Charger the same thing?

-They are one and the same.
-Portable phone charger, external battery, it doesn’t matter!
-If it’s a battery that you can use to power a device with it’s own battery without using a wall socket, it’s a power bank.
+Different terms such as power bank, portable charger, portable phone charger, external battery, external battery pack, etc. all refer to the same type of device.
+If it’s a battery that you can use to power a device with its own battery without using a wall socket, it’s a power bank.

 What type of batteries do power banks use?

 Power banks generally come with either Lithium-Polymer (Li-Po) or Lithium-Ion (Li-Ion) batteries.
 Of the two Lithium-Ion power banks are more popular.

 In terms of differences between these two types:

 - Lithium-Polymer batteries have a higher energy density but they tend to have a shorter lifespan and are also more expensive to manufacture.
 They’re also less prone to explosion.

 - Lithium-Ion batteries, on the other hand, have a slightly lower energy density but they can withstand more charge/discharge cycles and are generally less expensive.

 For a more in-depth look at this subject, check out our article: Lithium-ion vs Lithium-polymer power banks.
 Which is better?

 Are you allowed to take power banks on flights?